Different Types of Aggregate, Their Uses, and Sizes

 Sand aggregates are an essential component of concrete mixes and cement mortars.
 Sand is also used as a filter medium, as a levelling layer beneath block paving, and incorporated in some asphalt mixes.

-• Bedrock gravel or sand/gravel deposits occur as bedded formations, often loosely compacted and easily excavated.
+• Bedrock gravel - These gravel deposits occur as bedded formations, often loosely compacted and easily excavated.

-Gravel is a coarse aggregate.
-It can be further classified into fine, medium, and coarse sizes.
+Gravel is classified into fine, medium, and coarse sizes.

 Table 3 - Gravel particle size range